Tom Waldek, founder of The Human Origin

 +

 The decisions that were circling for weeks get made in one honest conversation.
-The hire who was about to leave stays, because someone finally asked the real question.
-The leadership table stops performing alignment and starts building it.
-Partners renew because something changed they can't quite name.
-Measured in euros, not assumptions.
+The hire who was about to leave stays — because someone finally asked the real question.
+The leadership table stops performing alignment — and starts making it real.
+Partnerships renew.
+Because every conversation stopped being a performance.
+Measured against turnover cost, decision velocity, and partner retention.

 We've tried leadership development before.
 Why would this be different?